glenwiley/otpadutils/README.md

 * http://www.scn.org/~bh162/one-time_pad_encryption.html

 #Random number generation

+On Linux we default to /dev/urandom for our source of entropy, /dev/random is a better choice, however it will block waiting for entropy if it exhausts the pool.
+If you want the best entropy from a PRNG on Linux then you should use /dev/random via the "-r" option and wait for it to accumulate enough entropy to generate the one time pad (it will look as though it is hung while it waits).

 Weak random number generation will result in weak cryptography.
 If a mal-actor can predict your random number generator output then they may be able to divine